agryman/mathz/journals/2025 journal.md

 Write the *Zen of Z*

+## 2025-02-08

+continue to define homomorphisms for each of the four sets of ring structures: rng_hom, ring_hom, etc

 # To Do

 * [ ] define homomorphisms for each of the four sets of ring structures: rng_hom, ring_hom, etc